Head Cheese

 A head cheese incorporates a variety of meat cuts: pork head meat, jowls, skins, tongue, snout, ears, heart; all those cuts exhibit different texture and flavor.
 It is a combination meat platter inside one casing.

-In English, the name head cheese doesn't sound appealing and it prevents many people from trying the product.
-In other languages it is called in a friendlier manner, without the word “head” being part of the name.
-When vinegar is added, it is called “souse” and this already sounds much better.
-Head cheese, brawn, or souse are not cheeses, but rather jellied loaves or sausages that may or may not be stuffed into the large diameter casing.
-They can be easily found in places that cater to Central Europeans, Eastern Europeans and Italians.
+In English, the name head cheese doesn't sound appealing, and it prevents many people from trying the product.
+In other languages, it is called in a friendlier manner, without the word “head” being part of the name.
+When vinegar is added, it is called “souse”, and this already sounds much better.
+Head cheese, brawn, or souse are not cheeses but rather jellied loaves or sausages that may or may not be stuffed into the large diameter casing.
+They can be easily found in places that cater to Central Europeans, Eastern Europeans, and Italians, as well as in Spanish-speaking countries..

-If this stock would simmer for a long time, enough water will be lost, and the resulting liquid, when cooled will solidify and become a jelly.
-In the past, after the first and second World War, or even in most countries today, people had no opportunity to buy a commercially made gelatin.
-And this is why those unappealing cuts of meat like pork head, jowls, skins, hocks, legs and fatty picnic legs started to shine.
+If this stock would simmer for a long time, enough water would be lost, and the resulting liquid, when cooled. would solidify and become a jelly.
+In the past, after the first and second World War, or even in most countries today, people had no opportunity to buy commercially made gelatin.
+And this is why those unappealing cuts of meat like pork head, jowls, skins, hocks, legs and fatty picnic legs started to shine as they can produce a natural gelatin.

-You cannot make the real head cheese by using noble cuts like hams, tender loins or other tender lean meats.
+You cannot make the real head cheese by using noble cuts like hams, loins or other tender lean meats.
 Those expensive cuts don’t contain enough connective tissues (collagen) in order to make natural gelatin.
-You can use them, but a commercial grade gelatin must be added and of course the taste and flavor of the finished product will be less satisfactory although the resulting jelly will be very clear.
+You can use them, but a commercial grade gelatin must be added and of course the taste and flavor of the finished product will be less satisfactory, although the resulting jelly will be very clear.
 Making head cheese is quite easy as the procedure does not involve the use of special equipment like a grinder or stuffer.
-Every kitchen contains all utensils that will be needed.
+Every kitchen contains all the utensils that are needed.

 Types of Head Cheeses